icebreakerone/ib1-technical-docs/docs/ops_guidelines/introduction.md

 ### Project Governance

+**Steering Group**: Supported the overarching strategy, ensured the delivery of our objectives, and helping to disseminate work.

 During Phase 3, Open Energy was governed by two Advisory Groups (Membership and Delivery) and a Steering Group.
 The groups met once a month and a brief description of each group’s activities is given below.